-In conducting their work, valuers are bound by the standards issued by their professional body.
-For the purposes of this project the relevant body is RICS (Royal Institution of Chartered Surveyors).
-RICS also provides additional guidance which is not mandatory but advised.
-At the start of the project there was an advisory reference to collecting sustainability data contained in the standards but the only additional advice specifically for residential valuations was focused on UK markets and had been archived as it was deemed to be out of date.
-Whilst there were many publications issued by RICS relating to sustainability and the built environment generally, there was no specific European-level valuation guidance.
+In conducting their work, valuers are bound by the Standards issued by their professional body.
+For the purposes of this project the relevant body is the RICS (Royal Institution of Chartered Surveyors).
+The RICS also provides additional guidance which is not mandatory but advised.
+At the commencement of the project there was an advisory reference to collection of sustainability data contained in the Standards but the only additional advice specifically for residential valuations was focused on UK markets only and had been archived as it was deemed to be out of date.
+Whilst there were many publications issued by RICS relating to sustainability and the built environment generally, there was no specific European level valuation guidance.